mostevercxz/read_books/CSAPP_3rd/chapter2/README.md

 zero
  * Converting an unsigned value that is too large to be represented in two'scomplement form might yield TMax

-**2. For most implementations of C**, based on a bit-level perspective(conversions between unsigned and signed numbers with the same word size):
+**2. For most implementations of C**, based on a bit-level perspective(general rule : conversions between unsigned and signed numbers with the same word size, the numeric values might change, but the bit patterns do not.):

   * casting from *short* to *unsigned short* changed the numeric value, but not the bit representation.